Winner of NAGC Community Service Award & PAGE Neuber-Pregler Award

 Donations

-Your donations keep Hoagies' Gifted Education Page on-line.
-7 people have donated in 2008
+Your donations help keep Hoagies' Gifted Education Page on-line.

-Gifted Library
+Gifted Educator and Parent Library

 If you can only purchase one book, for teachers and administrators, make it this one!